IndrajeetDevale/first-website/README.md

 # first-website
-Made a basic website using HTML5, Bootstrap, PHP
+Made a basic website using HTML5, Bootstrap, PHP, JavaScript